HJLebbink/intrinsics-dude/README.md

 If you are reading this you are most likely a C/C++ programmer, if you are still interested in some dirty C# you can run the extension from source code.
 To do that, Visual Studio 2015 SDK needs to be installed.
 To run the extension, hit F5 or choose the Debug > Start Debugging menu command.
 A new instance of Visual Studio will launch under the experimental hive.

+### Known Issues
+* Incorrect syntax highlighting of SIMD registers and intrinsic functions in code comment blocks.

 ### Feature Requests: (desire something - let me know)
 * ~~Restrict code completion suggestions based on the return type when used as a parameter in an intrinsic.~~
 * No syntax highlighting for intrinsic keywords that are not enabled.